 If a request has been made to call the decision in for scrutiny, a meeting will be called within 20 days of the decision notice being published to discuss the issue.

-For more information or advice on the forward plan, key decisions and call-in, contact the Member Services Manager at email@example.com or call 01423 500600.
+For more information or advice on the forward plan, key decisions and call-in, please contact the democratic services manager at firstname.lastname@example.org or call 01423 500600.

 Urgent key decisions